-Tolerance is present when the individual has to use progressively more of the substance over time to achieve a particular high.
-This tolerance is caused by compensatory responses in the body (e.g., liver enzymes) that oppose the effects of the drug and attempt to return the person to the state he or she was in before using the substance.
+- Tolerance is present when the individual has to use progressively more of the substance over time to achieve a particular high.

-Withdrawal is a set of unpleasant physical symptoms that are opposite of the effects of the drug.
-For example, if using the drug causes a decrease in heart rate, a potential withdrawal symptom might be an increase in heart rate.
-Withdrawal symptoms, like tolerance, are a result of the body’s compensatory responses and appear when use of the drug is abruptly discontinued.
-If a person shows evidence of tolerance and withdrawal, he or she is said to have physiological dependence.
+- Withdrawal is a set of unpleasant physical symptoms that are opposite of the effects of the drug.
+If using the drug causes a decrease in heart rate, a potential withdrawal symptom might be an increase in heart rate.
+Withdrawal symptoms are a result of the body’s compensatory responses and appear when use of the drug is abruptly discontinued.

 Compulsive drug-taking behaviors include uncontrolled use of the drug, craving the drug, excessive amounts of time devoted to obtaining the drug, unsuccessful attempts to cut down or control substance use, and giving up important and pleasurable activities in order to obtain the drug.